tfsaggregator/tfsaggregator/readme.md

 # Changelog

+## What's new in v2.4
+* Added support for TFS 2015.4.1
+* Added support for TFS 2017.0.1
+* Added support for TFS 2017.1
+* Added support for TFS 2017.2
+* Added support for TFS 2017.3
+* Added support for TFS 2017.3.1
+* Added support for TFS 2018
+* Added support for TFS 2018.1 RC
+* Added support for TFS 2018.1
+* Fixes TemplateScope in TFS 2017 update 2 and higher
+* Added text to installer explaining the 2017u2 version works with 2017u3 as well
+* Added text to installer explaining the 2018 version works with 2018u1 as well
+* Reading and removal of Work item Links self.WorkItemLinks self.RemoveWorkItemLink
+* Global List editing with AddItemToGlobalList and RemoveItemFromGlobalList
+* Startup logging controlled by configuration file
+* New code layout, contributors are urged to read Source Code
+* Support for work-item-deleted event

 ## What's new in v2.2
  * Support for TFS 2017
  * Macro snippets and Functions for Rules and make code more modular